 Third: Set an exact date.
 On what date you intend to possess the money you desire?

 Fourth: Create an action plan for achieving your desire.
 Start now, whether you are ready or not.
 No excuses, no complains.

 Fifth: Write everything down: The amount of money you want; The end date to get them; State what you’re willing to do in order to get that money; Write down the action plan with all the major steps.

 Sixth: Read what you’ve just written out loud, twice a day, once before going to sleep, and once you wake up.
-And my favorite part: “AS YOU READ – SEE AND FEEL AND BELIEVE YOURSELF ALREADY IN POSSESSION OF THE MONEY.”
+And my favorite part directly from the book: “AS YOU READ – SEE AND FEEL AND BELIEVE YOURSELF ALREADY IN POSSESSION OF THE MONEY.”

 The final step sounds like an abracadabra trick, “Just say the words and money will appear.”
 Obviously, this is not true.
 Still, this trick has a major role in the grand script.
-By continuously reminding yourself why you’re doing what you’re doing.
-You’ll keep the momentum going.
+By continuously reminding yourself why you’re doing what you’re doing, you’ll keep the momentum going.
 Keep pushing when you don’t feel like doing anything.
-That’s the big difference between people who make it rain and those who live with their parents.
+That’s the big difference between people who make it rain and those who still live with their parents.

 Lesson #2: Your Faith Will Keep You Going